Steeple

 Hope Childs, Marie Civco, Rowland Denny, Betsy Gill, Jan Graham-Jones, Kate Johnson, Erick Olsen

-Donations to help restore the steeple may be made below.
+Donations to help fund a maintenance endowment fund are welcome and may be made below.

 If you would like to pledge financial support to this project,